bas/ReadingTimeDemo/README.md

 ## Purpose

-This is an awesome Web application that lists books that are staff favorites.
+This is a Web application that lists staff favorites.
 Users can subscribe to the list by submitting their e-mail address at the bottom of the page.

 ## Installing

+### Visual Studio

 Follow these steps to install the `ReadingTimeDemo`:
 - Clone the repository on your local machine using Git command-line, from GitHub using GitHub Desktop or Visual Studio or direct from Visual Studio.